ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

 A type is a fundamental attribute of data that constrains what you can do with that data.
 Python's is dynamically typed, meaning you don't have to declare types and can freely mix and change them at runtime.
 This provides a lot of power and agility at the cost of potential runtime type errors.
-Python emphasizes duck typing, relying on the actual capabilities of objects rather than explicit type declarations, which makes code very flexible and reusable.
+Python emphasizes duck typing, relying on the capabilities of objects rather than explicit type declarations, which makes code very flexible and reusable.

 Type annotations provide the best of both worlds: dynamic behavior plus tools to catch mistakes early.
 Type annotations improve code clarity and maintainability and act as a safety net, catching errors while coding.